 While paying with plastic has become the standard nowadays, you have to give much thought to the credit cards you apply for and the impact that they will have on your finances.
 Think about the interest rates, perks, reward programs, and issues associated with credit card debt when applying for the credit card.

-7 Things to Know About Credit Cards
+7 Things You Should Know Before Taking Credit Card

 1. Not All Credit Cards are Created Equal